Crystallography-driven molecularization of a two-dimensional spin-$3/2$ magnet: Results

 with minimal eigenvalue

 corresponding to a classical energy per spin

 The corresponding spin configuration is a single-$\mathbf{k}$ incommensurate coplanar spiral.
 For details see supplementary note 4.

 Crucially, what is small here is \emph{not} the classical energy per spin but the \emph{stiffness} of the ordering tendency: the LT spectrum has a shallow curvature near $\mathbf{k}_0$, implying a parametrically weak coherence scale compared to the dominant intra-hexagon exchange $J_h\sim100~\mathrm{K}$.
+The corresponding local LT dispersion is shown explicitly in Supplementary Fig.~S1, where the minimum appears as a shallow, anisotropic valley rather than a sharply confined basin.